 So, how much caffeine is too much?

 Caffeinism is the term for a caffeine overdose and it usually occurs around 1-1.5 g caffeine ingested in one day.
-This is about 75-100 cups of coffee for a 150-155 lb adult. .
+This is about 10-15 eight ounce cups of coffee. .

 Caffeine clearly can have negative side effects such as death.
 Other side effects include the well-known jitteriness, insomnia, and anxiety.
 In toxic stages, it can cause rhabdomolysis which is the breakdown of skeletal muscle.
 It can also trigger manic states.

 Not all levels are caffeine are necessarily "bad."